Link building image

 If they want a simple quote about a particular topic, I’d recommend keeping it to about 150 words.
 If they want something a little more detailed, try and keep your quote under 300 words.

-I always advise including your contact details at the bottom of your message.
 That way, if the publisher really likes your quote but wants you to expand on what you’ve discussed, they can get in touch.

 Don’t use AI